Image from Canva

 Go ahead, get busy.
 It’s Time to Freshen Up Your Fall Decorating.

 The center space for all entertaining should be comfortable and ready at a moment’s notice to receive friends and family.

 - Display new fleece and Sherpa-like blankets in baskets for everyone’s use.

 - Use a decorative fireplace screen and log holder.
-A new caddy of wood burning utensils adds to the ambience.
+A new caddy of wood-burning utensils adds to the ambiance.

 - Schedule an early check-up with the chimney sweep for fireplace health.